Can I claim medical expenses on my taxes?

 If you’d like to learn more about HSAs, see Form 8889 instructions at www.irs.gov.

-Whose medical expenses can you include on your return?
+Whose medical expenses can I include on my return?

 You can deduct medical expenses for anyone who qualifies as your spouse or dependent when either: